-Sociology, Bachelor of Arts (B.A.)
+Sociology, Bachelor of Arts with a General Concentration (B.A.)

 The field of Sociology emerged as a scientific enterprise focused on a comprehensive understanding of the modem world, its origins, basic components. and central tendencies.
 As a member of this tradition, the Sociology Program at EKU provides students with an advanced understanding of the modem social structure and its institutions (politics, economics, religion, mass media, the family, labor markets), human group dynamics, social inequalities of class, gender, race, and sexuality, forms of human interaction, and social deviance (crime, juvenile delinquency).
 Sociologists also study regional issues such as social change in Appalachia and environmental concerns.
 Sociology faculty are skilled in teaching the theoretical foundations of sociology and methods of social research, while they teach students to think critically.

-Many sociology graduates move into careers in the following areas: social services, social media, data mining and analysis, human relations, Jaw and legal services, policy analysis, teaching, and health fields.
+Many sociology graduates move into careers in the following areas: social services, social media, data mining and analysis, human relations, Law and legal services, policy analysis, teaching, and health fields.
 Others find employment in management and administrative careers in government agencies as well as in a wide range of private sector firms.
 Still others work to achieve their goals in less traditional careers such as grassroots activism or private entrepreneurship.

 Program Requirements